 Anyways, he showed me many different movies, or encouraged me to watch more movies.
 I still haven’t seen many movies to this day, but because of him, for example, I know of the O-Ren Ishii vs. Beatrix fight from Kill Bill.
 Which I watch so often and LOVE.

 6. Reminding me of who my true friends are

 I will straighten one thing out: I thank him for this because it was OUR RELATIONSHIP that did this, not him himself if that makes any sense.
 As I started to become closer to him, many of my friends didn’t even seem to care anymore.
 They never texted me or tried to make plans with me anymore.
 I only had a few people that I trusted at that point in my life.

 To this day, I see them as friends, but I honestly don’t think that I could ever be close with them again.
 I have found people who honest to God care about me and love me, and the others that just completely ignored me are not a big part of my life.
 I don’t blame them for separating themselves from me; I blame them for not talking to me about it, for not showing concern for me.
 The reason I thank him for this is because, well, who else would I thank?

 7. Showing me what I want and don’t want in a relationship

 Things between us were…. interesting for a while.
-At the time, you were what I needed.
-You showed me a lot about college and what I should and should not do.
+At the time, he was what I needed.
+He showed me a lot about college and what I should and should not do.
 There were still things that I never want again, though.

 We were an inseparable couple, which I know that I don’t want in the future.
 I love my space and I love sleeping by myself in a bed.
 I love going shopping by myself and binging shows on Hulu by myself.